examples/numbers.pl in the Math-PlanePath sources for a

 pairs_order=diagonals_down to N=47^2 showing growth pattern.

-Notice in the last two images how growth rows or diagonals are sheared down to wedges of bigger integer part int(X/Y).
+Notice in the last two images how growth rows and diagonals are sheared down to wedges of successive integer part int(X/Y).
 The wedges are slope X=2*Y, X=3*Y, etc. The diagonals case nicely covers the quadrilateral X≤d, X+Y≤2*d.

 blog